ctechfilmuniversity/lecture_ws2526_academic_readings_1/docs/index.md

 * Laczkó, J. (2021): [The Art of Hacking ](https://laczkojuli.net/wp-content/uploads/2022/09/Laczko-Art-of-Hacking-compressed_compressed-1.pdf)
 * Bridle, J. (2022): [Ways of Being - Animals, Plants, Machines: The Search for a Planetary Intelligence](https://www.jamesbridle.com/books/ways-of-being)
 * Strogatz, S. H. (2019): [Infinite Powers: How Calculus Reveals the Secrets of the Universe](https://www.goodreads.com/book/show/49108603-infinite-powers)
+* Steyerl, H. (2025): Medium Hot: Images in the Age of Heat.
+* Kittler, F. (2014): [The Truth of the Technological World](https://slowrotation.memoryoftheworld.org/Friedrich%20Kittler/The%20Truth%20of%20the%20Technological%20Wor%20(19479)/The%20Truth%20of%20the%20Technological%20-%20Friedrich%20Kittler.pdf)
+*